 In addition to this course programme, morning workshops, lectures and concerts take place.
 The course will be concluded with a joint sung vespers on Friday afternoon 2 September.
 The aim is to have 80-100 participants from home and abroad.

 The teaching team consists of:

-- Anthony Zielhorst (general course director and teacher conductor basics)
+- Anthony Zielhorst (general course leader and base leven conductors)

 - Eugeen Liven D’Abelardo (advanced singers)